Access Free New Mexico State Records (Search Anyone in NM)

 Source: New Mexico Courts9

 Users can search by name, case number, or DWI status through its case lookup tool.
-They can make any payments through the New Mexico Fines and Fees page to avoid a possible arrest.
+They can make any payments through the New Mexico Fines & Fees page to avoid a possible arrest.

-Check for Sex Offenders in New Mexico (Using the Sex Offender Registry)
+Check for Sex Offenders in New Mexico: Using the Registry

-The NMDPS offers an online database of New Mexico registered sex offenders.
-(It redirects to the Community Notification site where users need to click the “Search for Offenders in Your Area” and the captcha buttons to be taken to the ICrime Watch website.)
+The New Mexico Department of Public Safety (NMDPS) offers an online database of New Mexico registered sex offenders.
+Users need to click the “Search for Offenders in Your Area” and the captcha buttons to be taken to the ICrime Watch website.

 In addition to locating an offender by city, phone number, and other categories, people can search for an offender by incarceration status.
 They can even opt for email alerts to keep posted about when an offender moves close to their address.